 Why is such recognition important?

-So, say you’re new in town, and you want to know, ‘What’s worth seeing around here?’
-Well, a Tony Award helps answer that question.
+So, say you’ve just moved to town, and you want to know, “What’s worth seeing around here?”
+Well, a nice, big Tony Award helps answer that question.

 So how does a theater win the regional award?